anencore94/clubhouse-github-action/README.md

 # clubhouse-github-action
 github action to integrate clubhouse.io story

+### Now shortcut.io story

 ## About

-- To automatically control clubhouse story with github PR
+- To automatically control shortcut(clubhouse) story with github PR
 - Using this github action, you could get following benefits
   - If PR contains `Fixes [ch-xxxx]` or `Fixes [sc-xxxx]` on its body,
     - such clubhouse story will be moved automatically if such pr is opened or closed(merged)